-64. Claim V alleges WDEQ failed to require modeling of fugitive emissions of particulate matter.
-The WDEQ permit analysis, however, unequivocally contains a detailed discussion of the modeling for particulate matter, including fugitives.
+Claim V erroneously alleges WDEQ failed to require modeling of fugitive emissions of particulate matter.
+On its face, this assertion is false.
+The WDEQ permit analysis contains a detailed discussion of the modeling for particulate matter, including fugitives.
 (DEQ Permit Analysis at 37, Winborn Designation).
 Consistent with other permitting decisions, the WDEQ did not require inclusion of fugitive emissions in the modeling to demonstrate compliance with the short-term or 24-hr standard for particulate matter.
 Fugitive emissions were included in the modeling to demonstrate compliance with the long-term standard for particulate matter.

-65. WDEQ explained its position in its Decision Document:
+WDEQ explained its position in its Decision Document:

 Current Division policy does not endorse short-term (24-hour) modeling for predicting impacts from fugitive particulate sources because of the uncertainties in the performance of the recommended EPA models.
-The State and EPA Region VIII entered into a Memorandum of Agreement in 1994 which allows the Division to conduct monitoring in lieu of short-term modeling for coal mine particulate concentration in the Powder River Basin, and this practice has been applied to modeling of PM{10} fugitive emissions in other parts of the state.
+The State and EPA Region VIII entered into a Memorandum of Agreement in 1994 which allows the Division to conduct monitoring in lieu of short-term modeling for coal mine particulate concentration in the Powder River Basin, and this practice has been applied to modeling of PM10 fugitive emissions in other parts of the state.